 Varicose veins don't just affect your legs; they can also develop in your ovarian veins and cause pelvic congestion syndrome.
 If you have swollen veins in your abdomen, the board-certified specialists at Vascular Surgery Associates, LLC, can help.
-They use advanced ovarian vein embolization (OVE) techniques to remove the affected veins and relieve your pain at their locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, and Lutherville, Maryland.
+They use advanced ovarian vein embolization (OVE) techniques to remove the affected veins and relieve your pain at their locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Lutherville, Maryland, and Newark, DE.
 For an expert diagnosis of unexplained pelvic pain, call your nearest office or schedule a consultation online today.

 Pelvic congestion syndrome can cause chronic or recurring pelvic pain.
 The condition occurs when the veins within your pelvis develop a fault that causes them to fill up with blood.